jesty/kotlin-fossavotabona/README.md

 # kotlin-fossavotabona
-Examples used during my presentation at Codemotion Milan 2017
+Examples used during my talk at Codemotion Milan 2017.

+Here the full presentation: https://www.slideshare.net/jesty/kotlin-maybe-its-the-right-time-81928424

 * kotlin-slides: contains all the code examples used during the presentations